 Growing up in the Southeast, New Orleans has always held a spot near and dear to my heart.
 I love the idea that the South has so many different cultures, and to me, New Orleans always felt like visiting another country.
 You see, it’s hard to visit the Birthplace of Jazz without feeling inspired, whether by the people, the food, the music, or the scenery.
 Although I grew up a few hours from Louisiana, I hadn’t visited Nola since 2009.
-So, it was definitely time to make my return.
-For the perfect place to experience everything the city has to offer, I knew I had to stay at the Royal Sonesta.
+So, it was time to make my return.
+During my three full days in New Orleans, I knew I had to stay at the Royal Sonesta.

 ROYAL SONESTA NEW ORLEANS

-The Royal Sonesta New Orleans‘ location was absolutely unbeatable.
-Situated between Bienville, Bourbon, and Conti Street, we parked the car our first day and rarely had to drive.
-In fact, we were walking distance to almost all of the main attractions, including:
+The Royal Sonesta New Orleans‘ location was unbeatable.
+Situated between Bienville, Bourbon, and Conti Street, we parked the car on our first day and rarely had to drive.
+We were walking distance to almost all of the main attractions, including:

 - Jackson Square (8 minutes walking from the Royal Sonesta)